unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 #### ● Mobile shaders
 <small>In the Universal Render Pipeline, the Forward Add pass has been changed and merged with the standard render pass.
-In UTS/UniversalToon, Mobile shaders have been abolished accordingly</small>.
+In Unity Toon Shader, Mobile shaders for UTS2 have been abolished accordingly</small>.

 #### ● Tessellation shaders
-<small>The universal render pipeline does not support DX11 Tesellation, so it has been deprecated</small>.
+<small>Tessellation is supported in Lagacy and HDRP for now.</small>.

 #### ● Helper shaders
 <small>It was deprecated in UTS/UniversalToon</small>.